 - Allergic reaction to one or both medications

 - Severe abdominal, pelvic or back pain not relieved by pain medication

 - No bleeding, cramping or contractions within 24 hours of taking medication

 - Passing blood clots that are larger than the size of a lemon for more than two hours or bleeding through two pads per hour.

 Most of these symptoms can be signs of a serious medical emergency.
 Please contact your doctor or health center immediately if you are experiencing any of the above symptoms.

 Because of the possibility for serious complications, you should not be alone during this procedure.
 Have a plan in place in case you need to seek emergency medical care.

-Contact Your Options Medical if you would like to schedule an appointment prior to making a decision regarding your pregnancy.
+Contact Your Options Medical if you would like to schedule an appointment for the recommended medical screening if you are considering the Abortion Pill.

 For more information on the Abortion Pill and what steps you should take before you consider it, check out our other two blogs in this three-part series: